mongodb/specifications/source/sessions/driver-sessions.rst

   the server at the other end of this connection supports sessions.
 This scenario will only be a problem until the next heartbeat against that server.

-These race conditions are particularly insidious when the driver decides to start an implicit session based on the conclusion that sessions are supported.
-We don't want existing applications that don't use explicit sessions to fail when using implicit sessions.

-To handle these race conditions, the driver MUST ignore any implicit session if at the point it is sending a command to a specific server it turns out that that particular server doesn't support sessions after all.
-This handles the first three race conditions.
-There is nothing that the driver can do about the final race condition, and the server will just return an error in this scenario.
+There is nothing that the driver can do about this race condition, and the server will just return an error in this scenario.

 Sending the session ID to the server on all commands
 ====================================================